Skip to Content

 • All other applicable income tax filing documents.

-For more information and resources, please visit the official Homestead Credit webpage
+For more information and resources, please visit the official Homestead Credit webpage.

-Contact the Customer Service Bureau at (608) 266-2486
+or contact the Customer Service Bureau at (608) 266-2486.

 School Property Tax Credit for Renters and Homeowners